epeer1/cyberquant-ha/README.md

 ## Implementation Notes

+- **Section 2 Assumption**: The stored procedure `CalculateScorePerSnapshot` is designed to be run manually by the user via SSMS or SQL scripts, not called from the API
-- Zone scores calculated using Section 2 methodology (average of relevant questions)
+- **Section 4 Assumption**: Zone scores calculated using Section 2 methodology (average of relevant questions) as referenced by "calculated scores (section 2)" in the assignment
 - Proper NULL handling for unanswered questions
 - Score validation (0-100, non-negative)
 - Comprehensive error handling with HTTP status codes